Different Types of Brushes and Mops Used in Housekeeping

 Brushes are designed to remove dry, wet, and or ingrained dust and dirt from hard or soft surfaces.
 There are two types of Brushes Hard Brushes and Soft Brushes each used for different purposes.

-Hard brushes have bristles that are fairly stiff and well spaced out.
-They are most suitable for removal of heavy soil and litter from carpets and for cleaning rough surfaces. e.g. – deck scrubber for floors
+Hard brushes have bristles that are fairly stiff and well-spaced out.
+They are most suitable for the removal of heavy soil and litter from carpets and for cleaning rough surfaces. e.g. – deck scrubber for floors

 Soft brushes have bristles that are fairly flexible and set close together.
 They help to remove loose soil and litter on hard and smooth surfaces.

-Such brushes may be designed to dust carpets and furniture, specially those that are made of cane and wicker.
+Such brushes may be designed to dust carpets and furniture, especially those that are made of cane and wicker.

 Example of Dry Mops:

 Mops with impregnated fringes